tony-aw/tinycodet/README.md

 #> [1] "a" "n"
 ```

-Thus `%sget%` “gets” or extracts the given number of characters from the
+Thus `x %sget% ss` “gets” or extracts the given number of characters
-left and the right, and removes the rest.
-There is also `%strim%`, which
+from the left and the right, and removes the rest.
+There is also
-is the opposite: it trims away the number of characters from the left
+`x %strim% ss`, which is the opposite: it trims away the number of
-and right as defined in `ss`, leaving you with whatever is left.
+characters from the left and right as defined in the matrix `ss`,
+leaving you with whatever is left.

 Here are again 2 examples: